olliw42/mLRS-docu/docs/QUICK_START.md

 We expect that you are starting fresh and that all ArduPilot and mLRS parameters not covered here still have their default settings.

-The steps here should be followed in order and when practical we provide a way to confirm a step was completed successfully.
+The steps here should be followed in order and when practical, we provide a way to confirm a step was completed successfully.

 Some notation and terminology:
 - We use "Tx module" and "receiver" to refer to a mLRS module in the Tx/transmitter role and Rx/receiver role.
 In the use case assumed here, the Tx module will be installed in a EdgeTX or OpenTX radio handset, and the receiver will be mounted on the vehicle and connected to the flight controller.